 During her graduate studies, Nida held an internship with Health CUNY, which is a university-wide initiative that seeks to improve student health and academic success.
-Here, she developed a resource guide for students facing hardships as a result of the COVID-19 pandemic, specifically regarding health care access and housing insecurity.
+There, she developed a resource guide for students facing hardships due to COVID-19, specifically regarding health care access and housing insecurity.
 She was also a part of a research team that was working to implement a university student health plan.

 Nida holds a master’s degree in public health from the City University of New York, School of Public Health and Health Policy and a bachelor’s degree in health sciences from Florida Atlantic University.